The CASA Examination System Photographic ID Acceptable to CASA

 - A driver's licence from any Australian State road transport licensing authority

 - A current ID of a serving member of the Australian government (State or Federal) public service or statutory body, which must carry either the official Australian Commonwealth or Australian State emblem

 - A current ID of a serving member of the Australian (State or Federal) police or Australian military

 - A 'Proof of Age' or 'Proof of Identity' ID issued by the Australian Federal or State Police, or an Australian State Government shop-front.

-No other photo-ID will be accepted.
-Photocopies of the above documents or identity documents which have expired, are not accepted as proof of identity, the document presented must be an original and current at the date of the exam.
+No other photo ID will be accepted.
+Photocopies of the above documents or identity documents which have expired, are not accepted as proof of identity.
+The document presented must be an original and current at the date of the exam.